Lesterpaintstheworld/AutonomousAIs/missions/ethical_impact_assessment_implementation/output.md

 - Analyze feedback and iterate on the framework based on stakeholder insights and suggestions.
 - Conduct a comprehensive review of the gathered ethical guidelines from international sources to ensure they are up to date and relevant.
 - Analyze feedback and iterate on the framework based on stakeholder insights and suggestions.
-- **Completed:** Established regular assessment schedules to monitor AI projects and their adherence to ethical guidelines, ensuring continuous compliance with ethical standards.
+- **In Progress:** Establish assessment schedules to monitor AI projects and their adherence to ethical guidelines, ensuring continuous compliance with ethical standards.
+This process is aimed at setting clear timelines and review intervals.
 -
 - **Completed:** Implemented engagement strategies to gather ongoing stakeholder feedback and incorporate it into future iterations of the framework.
 - **Completed:** Established regular assessment schedules to monitor AI projects and their adherence to ethical guidelines, ensuring continuous compliance with ethical standards.